 When you enter the Research Centre

 - Present to staff and identify yourself.
-If you arrive without a prior booking, staff in the Research Centre may not be able to assist and you may not be able to enter our Research Centre if we are at capacity.
+If you arrive without a prior booking, you will not be able to enter the Research Centre.

 - Switch your mobile phone off or to silent mode.
 Please leave the Research Centre to answer or make a call.